Gedimu

 Another important feature of the school is that it puts a focus on culture and education.
 Organised by the mosques, they send the children from their neighborhood to receive religious instruction.
 Usually Arabic and Persian writings are studied.

 Qadim has spread the longest history in China.
 In its development, the school has been somewhat influenced by Chinese culture and has many Han Chinese customs and traditions included in its rites.
 [5] The mosque architecture is different from that of other Muslim areas.
 Qadim was the result of the Sunni faith in a particular environment in the China proper.

 Jingtang Jiaoyu is a form of Islamic education, influenced by Chinese culture, which the Gedimu Muslims pride themselves in learning.
 Jingtang Jiaoyu does not closely approximate Arabic due to the limitations of the vernacular spoken Chinese, in particular, its vowels and final consonants, it produces a sinicized pronunciation of the Arabic language.
 Many Hui who used it said Salaam Aleikun instead of Salaam Alaikum.

 The Hanafi Sunni Gedimu has been somewhat influenced by Chinese customs and the Jingtang Jiaoyu method of education, refusing to pronounce Arabic in the Arab manner even when learning of the standard pronunciation.
 Hanfi Sunni Sunnaiti's (Yihewani adherents) criticize the Gedimu for practicing Islamic customs influenced by Chinese culture, including Jingtang Jiaoyu, Sunnaiti's pride themselves on speaking correct Arabic, accusing the Gedimu Muslims of practicing Han and Buddhist customs and "Chinese Arabic".
 One Sunnaiti Imam said of the Gedimu, "blindly followed the traditions of their ancestors".

 Gedimu adherents use Mosques which are built like Chinese style temples with Minarets resembling pagodas, in contrast to Yihewani members, who build their Mosques and Minarets to resemble Middle Eastern style architecture.

-Still, Gedimu has been much less influenced by Chinese culture than some Islamic other sects, such as Qadiriyya and Xidaotang.